Two tribes reside on the Olympic Peninsula and one on the Kitsap Peninsula in the State of Washington.

 At the time of European arrival, there were an estimated 10 - 30 Klallam villages.

 Juan Perez of Spain was the first to navigate up the coast.
 Spain had claimed the Northwest coast over 250 years prior when Vasco Nunez de Balboa saw the Pacific Ocean.
 However, the Spanish Conquistadors and Crown did little to develop or colonize the lands and focused much of their energy on Mexico, Central and South America.

 Captain James Cook began to explore the Northwest Coast in 1778.
-The infamous British explorer that would discover Hawaii and circumnavigate the globe did not directly interact with the Klallam tribe, but the tribe would hear of him and others that were exploring the region.
+The infamous British explorer who would discover Hawaii and circumnavigate the globe did not directly interact with the Klallam tribe, but the tribe would hear of him and others who were exploring the region.

 The 1780s would bring in fur traders from Europe who would eventually interact with the tribe.

-Charles William Barkley was the first European known to have entered the Strait of Juan de Fuca, in 1787.
+Charles William Barkley was the first European known to have entered the Strait of Juan de Fuca in 1787.
 Robert Gray reached Clallam Bay in 1789.
-From 1790 to 1792 the Spanish, based at Nootka Sound on Vancouver Island, made multiple expeditions into the Strait of Juan de Fuca.
+From 1790 to 1792, the Spanish, based at Nootka Sound (named after the Nootka tribe) on Vancouver Island, made multiple expeditions into the Strait of Juan de Fuca.

-It is not known which ship first made contact with the Klallam, but it was most likely before 1789 and probably at the village at Clallam Bay or Port Discovery, and involved gifts of knives, buttons, and copper.
+It is unknown which ship first made contact with the Klallam, but it was most likely before 1789 and probably at the village at Clallam Bay or Port Discovery and involved gifts of knives, buttons, and copper.

 George Vancouver made contact with the Klallam tribe in 1792.
 He thought he was the first European to visit them and wrote about their indifference, which surprised him.
 He traded them copper, knives, and minor trade goods.